arunoda/laika/_posts/2013-05-1-getting-started.md

     });

 * Now we are observing a collection in the server
-* Client do the insert and we'll catch it
+* Client do the insert and we'll catch it on the server
 * You might have seen that our `server` object support method chaining as well :)

 lets see the result